fossieni/portfolio/profile.md

 {: .lead}

 [![Make](/img/profile-make-lg.jpg)](/img/profile-make-lg@2x.jpg){: .col-1}
-{: .gallery data-gallery="" .reveal .staggered-25 .fadeInUp data-reveal-position="reveal-make"}
+{: .gallery data-gallery="" .reveal data-reveal-position="reveal-make"}

 In this step we create wireframes, layouts, detailed documentation or prototypes in varying fidelity.
 These will describe how things should work and where they should be.